gitjuzer/AFP-ENG-2018/System Design Document.md

 Software Testing Methodology is defined as strategies and testing types used to certify that the Application Under Test meets client expectations.
 Test Methodologies include functional and non-functional testing to validate the AUT.
 Examples of Testing Methodologies are Unit Testing, Integration Testing, System Testing, Performance Testing etc. Each testing methodology has a defined test objective, test strategy and deliverables.

+1. Unit Testing:
+Unit Testing of software applications is done during the development (coding) of an application.

+The objective of Unit Testing is to isolate a section of code and verify its correctness.
+In procedural programming a unit may be an individual function or procedure

+The goal of Unit Testing is to isolate each part of the program and show that the individual parts are correct.
+Unit Testing is usually performed by the developer.

 # Project plan

 1. Game Project